-Proceeds from unit placements are allocated between shares and warrants issued according to their relative fair value.
+Proceeds from unit placements are allocated first to shares and then to warrants for any residual value.
 The fair value of the share component is credited to share capital and the value of the warrant component is credited to the warrants account.
 Upon exercise of the warrants, consideration paid by the warrant holder together with the amount previously recognized in the warrants account is recorded as an increase to share capital.
+Broker warrants issued separately are valued using the Black-Scholes Option Pricing Model.